 - Here is the Government overview of EHCPs which features a useful timeline.

 - IPSEA is an excellent resource for everything to do with SEND.
-Here is their page on asking for an EHC needs assessment and a note about a common misconception about what’s needed.
+Here is their page on all things EHCP They also have an excellent template letter you can use to write to your local authority.

 But I shouldn’t have to do it myself!